JEE Advanced

 Procedure

-• Only the candidates who satisfy each and every eligibility criteria can register.
+• Only candidates who satisfy all the eligibility criteria can register.

-• Step 1: Fill Registration Form at JEE (Adv) web portal.
+• Step 1: Fill out the Registration Form at the JEE (Adv) web portal.

 • Step 2: Upload Scanned Certificates.